marukun712/aikyo/docs/src/content/docs/tools/knowledge-en.md

 ---
-title: Knowledge (Tool)
+title: Knowledge Tool
 description: Details and API specifications for aikyo's Knowledge (knowledge tool)
 ---
-**Knowledge** is a tool designed to provide dynamic knowledge to your AI companion.
-It can retrieve information from external data sources or APIs and incorporate it into conversations and actions.
+**Knowledge** is a tool designed to dynamically equip your AI companion with knowledge.
+It enables the retrieval of information from external data sources and APIs, which can be then incorporated into conversations or actions.

-## Features of Knowledge
+## Key Features of Knowledge

-- **Read-only operation**: Only retrieves information without sending it externally or modifying any state.
+- **Read-only operation**: Only retrieves information; does not transmit it externally or modify any states.
-- **Dynamic retrieval**: Fetches the most up-to-date information at runtime rather than using pre-trained knowledge.
+- **Dynamic retrieval**: Fetches the most up-to-date information at runtime rather than relying on pre-trained knowledge.
-- **Flexible integration**: Can work with P2P networks and client queries.
+- **Flexible integration**: Can be integrated with P2P networks and client queries.

 ## createCompanionKnowledge API

-Use the `createCompanionKnowledge` function to create a Knowledge tool:
+Use the `createCompanionKnowledge` function to instantiate a Knowledge tool.

 ```typescript
 export function createCompanionKnowledge<